NPR, Steve Inskeep, Pull Back from Tree to See Tree

 10. Love & Friendship

-Inspired by a 2006 oral history in Texas Monthly, director Keith Maitland spent 10 years filming and then animating the ground's-eye viewpoint of the people trapped and shot at by and killed by former U.S. Marine Charles Whitman, who, on August 1, 1966, climbed to the top of the tower on the University of Texas and started shooting.
+Inspired by a 2006 oral history in Texas Monthly, director Keith Maitland spent 10 years filming and then animating the ground's-eye viewpoint of the people who, on August 1, 1966, were trapped and shot at and killed by former U.S. Marine Charles Whitman on the University of Texas campus.
 It's truly “you are there” cinema.
 It's recreation and documentary and a revolutionary way of viewing history.
 In the '60s, that turbulent, violent decade, Whitman seemed an outlier since his violence was random.
 We now know he was a harbinger.
 On that day, a radio newman tried to tell his colleagues what was going on: “There’s a guy on top of the tower.
 He’s shooting.”
 Then he had to add for clarification: “Shooting at people.”
-We don't need that clarification now.
+We never need that clarification now.

 It’s “My Dinner with Andre” if Andre were about to die, and the story were spread over four days in Madrid rather than one night in Manhattan.
 Death hovers close, but it’s handled with a wistful shrug.
 Death is the asshole in the room, and the other two combat it with a shared secret and a twinkle in the eye.
 I liked hanging with them—that's the main thing.
 I liked their conversations, and meals, and women.
 We anticipate a lot of the third-act plot twists but that's not necessarily a bad thing.
 There's an inevitability to it, as in life.
 Watching, we feel our own inevitable deaths on a deeper level while being reminding of what makes life worth living.